mitchellh/libxev/README.md

 further makes it compatible with any language out there that can communicate with C APIs).

 **Project Status:** Unstable, alpha-ish quality.
+The feature list is quite good across multiple platforms, but there are plenty of missing features.
-The project has broad feature support across multiple platforms, but isn't well tested in real-world environments and there are lots of low-hanging fruit for performance optimization.
+The project hasn't been well tested in real-world environments and there are lots of low-hanging fruit for performance optimization.
+I'm not promising any API compatibility at this point, either.

 ## Features